HadrienG2/cl-plusplus/README.md

 This wrapper aims to provide a more modern C++ wrapper to OpenCL which does not have these shortcomings.

 ## Sounds great!
 How do I use it?
-First, you should check your OpenCL installation by building and running the example applications within the repository's root directory.

-We now use CMake as our build system, and require CMake >= 3.1 along with a CMake-supported C++11 compiler.
+Besides OpenCL, we now use CMake as our build system, and require CMake >= 3.1 along with a CMake-supported C++11 compiler.
 Once these prerequisites are met, in order to create a CLplusplus build, you can do the following

     mkdir build && cd build
     cmake ..